LeonardoGalan/cssi/cssi-labs/javaScript/labs/Alarm_Clock/README.md

 console.log(Basic_Alarm("My alarm!"));
 ```
 If we run our script and see the correct output, then we know our function is working and can move onto the next one!
 Try this out on the tasks below...
+bro
 1. Write a function called My_Alarm.
 The function should take in an input of a string with the time you need to wake up.
 The output of the function should be "Hey, *NAME*, wake up!
 It's **\*insert time***".
-Instead of NAME your function should have your name.
+Instead of NAME your function shbroould have your name.

 2. Write a function called Mom_Alarm.
 The function should take in an input of a string with the time you need to wake up.
 The output of the function should be "Hey, Mom, wake up!
 It's **\*insert time***"